axeltidemann/self_dot/README.md

  compiled under 10.7.
 Important note: you must add the DYLD_LIBRARY_PATH in order to use the 10.7 virtualenv.
 This works since everything is installed within the virtualenv.
-In addition, I had to replace /usr/bin/xcrun with the following script:
+In addition, I had to replace /usr/bin/xcrun with the following script in 10.8 to compile the aforementioned stuff:

 ```
 #!/bin/bash
 $@
 ```

-This allowed the usage of gcc and so on, even though everything is centered around clang on 10.8
+This allowed the usage of gcc and so on, even though everything is centered around clang on 10.8.
+Ugly hack, I know.

 ## Ubuntu on VirtualBox